ryandavidhartman/ScalaSchool/docs/Installation.md

 ## Setup Your Machine:
 In order to work on the programming assignments, you need to have the following tools installed on your machine:

-* Java Development Kit, JDK, version *1.8* (it is possible to use a higher version but not recommended)
+* Java Development Kit, JDK, version *11* (Scala 2.13 supports Java 8 to 15)
-* Scala build tool, SBT, version 0.13.x (it is possible to use sbt 1.x)
+* Scala build tool, SBT, version 1.4.x (But any 1.x version will be fine)
 * IntelliJ (a great Scala/Java IDE, but you are free to use whatever you want)